rails/rails/guides/source/nested_model_forms.md

 Consider a Person model with an associated Address.
 When asked to yield a nested FormBuilder for the `:address` attribute, the `fields_for` form helper will look for a method on the Person instance named `address_attributes=`.

-### ActiveRecord::Base model
+### ApplicationRecord model

-For an ActiveRecord::Base model and association this writer method is commonly defined with the `accepts_nested_attributes_for` class method:
+For an ApplicationRecord model and association this writer method is commonly defined with the `accepts_nested_attributes_for` class method:

 #### has_one